 The school is recognized nationally for its innovative approach to dental education.
 It practices a philosophy of minimally invasive dentistry that focuses on prevention before surgical intervention.
 Unique curriculum includes a combined DDS-PhD and DDS-MBA program and a one-year training course designed to help disadvantaged students gain admission to U.S. dental schools.

 In the latest ranking of the best medical schools by U.S. News & World Report, UCSF ranked fourth in research and third primary care — the only school to rank high in both categories.
 The school encourages its students to incorporate inquiry, innovation and discovery throughout their careers, from the classroom to private practice, the government sector, academic medicine or other pursuits.

-UCSF ranks among the Top 10 in all five of the nursing specialty programs offered by the school that are ranked by U.S. News & World Report survey for national nursing programs, with many specialties in the Top 10.
+UCSF ranks among the Top 10 in all five of the nursing specialty programs offered by the school that are ranked by U.S. News & World Report.
 The school provides education and research training in the social, behavioral and biological sciences, with a focus on health care.
 The diversity and innovation found in UCSF nursing programs advance nursing knowledge, guides improvements in health services and patient care and contributes to the well-being of our community.

 UCSF is No. 3 in the nation for its Doctor of Pharmacy (PharmD) program in the latest U.S. News & World Report survey.
 In addition to conducting groundbreaking pharmaceutical research, the school pioneered the role of clinical pharmacists, which positions pharmacists as a key part of a patient's care team.
 The school produces leaders and effective team members in health care and lifelong experts in the safe and effective use of medicines.

 The Graduate Division includes 19 PhD programs, 11 master’s programs, two certificate programs and one physical therapy program.
 Programs cover a broad range of areas including bioengineering, chemistry, epidemiology and the social sciences.
 The program fosters broad collaboration across all disciplines at UCSF to spur more focused and effective research throughout our top-ranked graduate programs.